 In practice, these portability issues require substantial developer effort-approximately 50% of the effort, in the estimate of some developers (see §2.1).
+As a result, new FSs are often supported only on one OS and/or require substantial porting/compatibility teams.
+The pain and effort involved in FS development create a large barrier for those seeking to innovate, and they wear on those who choose to do so.
 Most researchers sidestep these issues by prototyping in just one OS (version).
-Many also avoid kernel programming by using user-level FS implementations, via a mechanism like FUSE (e.g., [4, 36, 14]) or NFS-over-loopback (e.g., [6]), and some argue that such an approach sidesteps version compatibility issues.
+Many also avoid kernel programming by using user-level FS implementations, via a mechanism like FUSE (e.g., [Bershad and Pinkerton 1988; Webber 1993; FUSE ]) or NFS-over-loopback (e.g., [Callaghan and Lyon 1989]), and some argue that such an approach sidesteps version compatibility issues.
 In reality, it does not, for both practical and fundamental reasons.
-For example, there are many existing in-kernel FS implementations that would require a user-level re-implementation.
-User-level approaches also do not insulate an FS from OS-specific kernel-level issues (e.g., handling of memory pressure) or from user-level differences among OSs (e.g., shared library availability and file locations).
+For example, existing kernel-level FS implementations would require a user-level re-implementation to gain the portability benefits of user-level FSs.

+User-level approaches also do not completely insulate an FS from OS-specific kernel-level issues (e.g., handling of memory pressure) or from user-level differences among OSs (e.g., shared library availability and file locations).
+Although these user-space issues are easier to handle than kernel-level issues, they still require ongoing maintenance effort.
 So, FS developers address the problem with brute force where they can, and simply forgo OSs that pose too large a hurdle.

 This paper offers a new approach (Figure 1) for portable FS implementations, leveraging virtual machines (VMs) to decouple the OS in which the FS runs from the OS used by the user's applications.
-The FS is distributed as a file system virtual appliance (FSVA), a pre-packaged virtual appliance [29] loaded with the FS.
+The FS is distributed as a file system virtual appliance (FSVA), a pre-packaged virtual appliance [Sapuntzakis and Lam 2003] loaded with the FS.
 The FSVA runs the FS developers' preferred OS (version), with which they have performed extensive testing and tuning.
 The user(s) run their applications in a separate VM, using their preferred OS (version).
 Since it runs in a distinct VM, the FS can be used by users who choose OSs to which it is never ported.
 The FSVA approach handles all three forms of the FS portability problem.